🧬

 Unique facts and fascinating details

-• The Spinone is known as the 'philosopher' of the dog world due to its thoughtful and steady expression.
+• The Spinone is often referred to as the 'philosopher' of the dog world due to its thoughtful and calm expression.

-• They are one of the few breeds that possess a 'soft mouth,' making them excellent retrievers that do not damage game.
+• They are one of the few breeds that possess a natural, loose-skinned, and rugged coat designed to protect them from thorns and brambles.

 Frequently Asked Questions